Chelsea Heights

 The level of cultural diversity witnessed in Chelsea Heights was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Chelsea Heights had a higher cultural diversity than most local areas, with 26.1% of its residents born overseas and 17.2% speaking a language other than English at home.
-Christianity was the predominant religion in Chelsea Heights, comprising 48.5% of the population.
-However, Judaism was notably overrepresented at 0.3%, compared to 1.0% across Greater Melbourne.
+Chelsea Heights, surveyed in June 2016, had a higher cultural diversity than most local areas, with 26.1% of its residents born overseas and 17.2% speaking a language other than English at home.
+Christianity was the predominant religion, making up 48.5%.
+Judaism, however, was overrepresented at 0.3%, compared to 1.0% in Greater Melbourne.

 Frequently Asked Questions - Diversity